JDRJ-io/bibleresearcher/client/important_docs/Donate.md

 Your generosity is a seed that will bear fruit for generations.
 Thank you for standing with us.

-Donation features are not active during the closed beta (launching August 30, 2025) and will be implemented prior to public launch.
+Donation features are not active during the pre-launch phase (launching August 30, 2025) and will be implemented prior to public launch.
 ---

 ## **Legal Donation Policy**